 Randa holds a BA in English Literature, an MA in English/Arabic Translation and Localization, an MEd from the University of Exeter/UK and has completed most coursework towards a PhD in the field of TESOL.
 Prior to joining the INTERLINK program, Randa worked as an ESL instructor and a TOEFL trainer in Saudi schools and universities.
 She is an active researcher who has published articles in the Arab World English Journal and has participated in international conferences and INTERLINK’s annual ELT Symposium.
 Her academic interests include second language writing and ESL materials development.

 |Mohamed Haroun, Instructional Coordinator

-Mohamed Haroun joined INTERLINK at Al Yamamah University as an English language instructor in 2012.
-He graduated from Hunter College, City University of New York, with a bachelor’s degree in English literature and political science (special honors curriculum) and a master’s degree in British and American literature.
-He also completed a Certificate in English Language Teaching to Adults from the University of Cambridge.
-Prior to joining INTERLINK, he worked in higher education administration for over ten years as the Assistant to the President of Hunter College.
-At Hunter, he also developed his love for teaching when he was given the opportunity to teach expository writing for three years in the Department of English.
-He continued to refine his pedagogical outlook, both in theory and practice, when he taught both English and Arabic to adult learners at a language center in New York City for three years.
-Mohamed has presented at TESOL Arabia (UAE) and continues to attend and participate in various EFL conferences and workshops in his quest to further enhance his understanding of second language acquisition in an EFL context.
+Mohamed graduated from Hunter College, City University of New York, with a BA in English literature and political science with a special honors in curriculum.
+Mohamed holds an MA in British and American literature.
+He also studied abroad at the American University in Cairo, which helped him to brush up on his Arabic and gave him his first taste of education in the Middle East.
+While attending college, Mohamed worked in higher education administration for ten years as the Assistant to the President of Hunter College.
+He developed his love for teaching when he was given the opportunity to teach expository writing in the Department of English.
+He completed a Certificate in English Language Teaching to Adults from the University of Cambridge and continued to refine his pedagogical outlook, both in theory and practice, while teaching both English and Arabic to adult learners at a language center in New York City.
+Mohamed is interested in research on second language acquisition in an EFL context.